Witness (organization)

 WITNESS is a human rights non-profit organization based out of Brooklyn, New York.
-Its mission is to partner with on-the-ground organizations to support the documentation of human rights violations and their consequences, to further public engagement, policy change, and justice.
-WITNESS has partnered with more than 300 human rights groups in over eighty countries.
+Its mission is to partner with on-the-ground organizations to support the documentation of human rights violations and their consequences, further public engagement, advocate for policy change, and seek justice.
+WITNESS has partnered with over 300 human rights groups in more than 80 countries.

-Mission statement

-WITNESS is an international organization that trains and supports people using video in their fight for human rights.
-Every day, activists and citizens risk their lives to expose the truth.
-WITNESS helps make sure their efforts aren't in vain.
-The organization is considered a leader of a global movement that uses video to create human rights changes.

 History

-WITNESS was founded in 1992 by Peter Gabriel, along with the help of Human Rights First (then known as the Lawyers Committee for Human Rights) and its founding executive director Michael Posner.
+WITNESS was founded in 1992 by musician and activist Peter Gabriel, along with the assistance of Human Rights First (then known as the Lawyers Committee for Human Rights) and its founding executive director, Michael Posner.

-Musician and activist Peter Gabriel was influenced by his experience using a Sony Handycam, one of the first small camcorders marketed to consumers, to record the stories he heard while traveling with Amnesty International’s 1988 Human Rights Now!
+Gabriel was influenced by his experience of using a Sony Handycam, one of the first small camcorders available to consumers, to record the stories he heard while traveling with Amnesty International’s 1988 Human Rights Now!
 Tour.
-He decided to found WITNESS after the 1991 police brutality incident involving Rodney King Jr., in which a bystander's video of King's beating by the Los Angeles police was critical in raising awareness and generating widespread public attention.
+Gabriel made the decision to establish WITNESS after the 1991 police brutality incident involving Rodney King Jr. The incident gained significant attention due to bystander's video capturing King's beating by the Los Angeles police.
 To Gabriel, this video demonstrated the power of video to capture the world’s attention and viscerally communicate human rights abuses.

 WITNESS was founded the following year, in 1992, with a $1 million seed grant from the Reebok Human Rights Foundation and a partnership with the Lawyers Committee for Human Rights (now Human Rights First).

 In 1999, WITNESS.org was utilizing streaming video as a part of its mission.
 It was a finalist for RealNetworks, Inc. Streamers Progressive Award as the year's best non-profit streaming media organization, losing out to Assistive Media.

 In 2001, WITNESS became an independent nonprofit organization.
-In 2012, WITNESS released a 20 year timeline about the organization.

 In 2004, WITNESS started hosting a benefit dinner and concert called "Focus for Change."
-The event brings together video activists, funders, and celebrities to share the work of WITNESS' partners.

 In 2009, WITNESS initiated a focused use of social media as a part of its outreach for video for change.
 Since 2009, the organization began reporting social media statistics in the organization's performance reports.
 In 2012, WITNESS launched a joint project with Storyful and YouTube called the Human Rights Channel.

-WITNESS has worked in over eighty countries to advance human rights through the use of video for change.
-Today, WITNESS has a staff of 30 and a $3.9 million budget.
+WITNESS has a staff of 30 and a $3.9 million budget.